johnmar1995/PrivacyFirewallTool/README.md

 # 🛡️ Windows Stealth

-A sleek PowerShell GUI tool for toggling Windows Firewall settings to enhance your system’s privacy and reduce network visibility.
+A sleek GUI tool for toggling Windows Firewall settings to enhance your system’s privacy and reduce network visibility.
 Designed with a modern neon-themed interface.
 Created by **junIOS — 2025**

 ---